 Chief of Orthopaedic Surgery, Shriners Hospital for Children

 Pediatric Orthopaedic Hand Surgeon, Shriners Hospital for Children

 What to expect

 Other residents provide additional service for on-call, clinic and operative coverage when needed.
 Residents rotate on 3-month blocks.
 Clinical and surgical experience is always supervised with gradual responsibility offered to the fellow and chief resident.
 The fellow and chief resident are required in turn to teach and supervise one junior resident, although junior residents have access to and frequent contacts with attending staff.

 - To become competent in all aspects of caring for upper extremity

 - To develop teaching skills and instruct residents and medical students in diagnosis and treatment of upper extremity problems

 - To participate in laboratory and clinical research and publish at least one paper in a peer review journal

 |Tuesday||Grand Rounds||Clinical/ Surgery|

-The Hand Fellowship interview dates are schedule for February 15th and March 15th, 2022.
+Hand Fellowship interview dates for the 2022-2023 recruitment cycle will be held in February and March of 2023.